JacobPoe/react-redux-employeepolls/README.md

 # Employee Polls Project

+FOR MY UDACITY REVIEWER: I am submitting this right around 10PM ET on October the 11th.
+I am still submitting on the due date, but the course shows my submission as "past due" already, even though there is still time left in the day.
+Please take this into consideration when reviewing my work.
+Thank you!

 This project is my submission for Udacity's React Nanodegree program final project.
 It is a simple polling app that allows the user to log in with credentials of any user stored in `src/_DATA.js`.
 The user can view polls on the homepage, separated by answered and unanswered polls.
 You can view a leaderboard that shows which users have answered the most questions.
 You can also submit your own poll.

 This app manages its state using Redux and its testing suite is Jest.